VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Proposed Methodology: The VeriX-Anon Framework

 The value of $\varepsilon$ is set to 0.45 after being empirically tuned for the default operating point $k = 5$.
 At this $k$-value, the maximum honest per-feature Wasserstein distance is 0.4436 (\texttt{relationship}), sitting 0.0064 below $\varepsilon$.
 The minimum adversarial per-feature distance that triggers the OR-rule in the Experiment~3 feature set is 0.4574 (\texttt{relationship} under the Blind adversary at $k = 5$),giving a separation margin of 0.0138.
 We emphasise that $\varepsilon$ must be calibrated per contracted $k$-value: at $k = 10$, 12, and 15, the honest per-feature WD for \texttt{marital-status} exceeds 0.45 (reaching 0.5744 at $k = 12$), which would produce false positives under the current global threshold.
 In a production deployment, the client would calibrate $\varepsilon$ for the specific $k$-value contracted with the cloud, not across the full $k$-sweep.

 We emphasise that $\varepsilon$ is not a learned model parameter and its calibration does not constitute data leakage in the machine learning sense.
 In a real deployment, the client would establish $\varepsilon$ during a one-time calibration phase: the client runs the Target-Driven anonymisation locally on a small representative sample (e.g., 1{,}000 rows) at the contracted $k$-value, computes the honest SHAP Wasserstein distances, and sets $\varepsilon$ above the observed honest maximum with a safety margin.
 This calibration requires the client to anonymise only a small sample locally (seconds of compute), not the full dataset.
 The adversarial distribution is not needed for calibration because any $\varepsilon$ set above the honest baseline will flag deviations that exceed it.
 The $k$-sweep in Section~\ref{sec:utility} serves to validate this approach across a range of $k$-values; it is not used to fit $\varepsilon$ to adversarial outputs.
+Section~\ref{sec:calibration} formalises this as a per-dataset rule (Equation~\ref{eq:eps_cal}) and reports its effect on detection.